Håland Municipality: General information

-The historic parish of Haaland (later spelled Håland) included churches located in Sola, Tananger, Tjora, and Madla.
+The historic parish of Haaland (later spelled Håland) included churches located in Solakrossen, Tananger, Tjora, and Madla.
 On 1 January 1838, the parish of Haaland was established as a municipality (see formannskapsdistrikt law).
-Håland municipality existed until 1930, when it was split to form the two new municipalities of Madla (population: 1,091) and Sola (population: 3,372).
-Later, Madla was merged with the city of Stavanger and it now makes up the borough of Madla.
+The borders of Håland Municipality were never changed.
+Håland Municipality existed until 1930, when it was dissolved and its lands were divided as follows: the areas north of the Hafrsfjord (population: 1,091) became the new Madla Municipality and the areas south of the Hafrsfjord (population: 3,372) became the new Sola Municipality Later, Madla Municipality was dissolved and it became part of Stavanger Municipality where it now makes up the borough of Madla.

 Name

 The municipality (originally the parish) is named after the old Haaland farm (Háland or Hávaland).
 The first element comes from the word hár which means "high" or "tall".
 The last element is land which means "land" or "district".

 On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
 Prior to this change, the name was spelled Haaland with the digraph "aa", and after this reform, the name was spelled Håland, using the letter å instead.

+Churches

+The Church of Norway had one parish (sokn) within Håland Municipality.
+At the time of the municipal dissolution, it was part of the Håland prestegjeld and the Jæren prosti (deanery) in the Diocese of Stavanger.